manosbatsis/manosbatsis.github.io/docs/corda-wishlist.md

 #### Ensure Feedback

-Assign responsibility to ensure github issues get at least some response by R3 developers.
+Assign responsibility to ensure github issues get at least some __timely__ response by R3 developers.
 Currently some important repos seem abandoned or unmaintained in that regard.

 #### Utilize non-R3 Devs